-Public Review Period: 45 days for Update; 10 days for Amendment, None for Modification
+Public Review Period: 45 days for any revision

 The Public Participation Plan (PPP) guides our staff and consultants in meeting all public participation requirements of the Mississippi Gulf Coast MPO.
 The PPP tells the public what they can expect, and directs the MPO staff and members in ensuring effective public engagement is being conducted according to federal regulations.
 The PPP is reviewed regularly, and updated as needed.